Argonyte/TL-OSINT-Tools-Script/README.md

 # TL-OSINT-Tools-Script

-A fixed and modernized version of the original Trace Labs OSINT VM tools script.
+A fixed and updated version of the original Trace Labs OSINT VM tools script.

 ---